muratk3n/thirdwave/en/README.md

 ---

-Reports say Dutch was also adamantly against any RU overtures.
+Dutch was also adamantly against any RU overtures..

 "EU leaders have rejected a push by Germany and France to relaunch meetings with Russian President Vladimir Putin after fierce resistance